makyo/writing/content/commissions.md

     * I edit about 1,000 words an hour
     * Typesetting a project takes me about an hour

-    This works out to about $20USD an hour.
+    This works out to about $60 USD an hour before taxes.
 Groceries for two weeks for two people is about $250--300 USD.
-If I want to buy two weeks of groceries, that works out to 15 hours or 14,000 words, which is a novelette or three short stories.
+A semester of tuition costs $7000.
+My share of the mortgage and utilities is $3000.